Ergotropy of quantum many-body scars

 {\it Code and data availability}.-- The numerical data shown in the figures is available on Zenodo~\cite{zenodo}.
 The numerical code is accessible on GitHub~\cite{github}. \\

-{\it Acknowledgement}.-- GYZ acknowledges the support of NSFC-Young Scientists Fund (No. 12504181) and Start-up Fund of HKUST(GZ) (No. G0101000221).
+{\it Acknowledgement}.-- GYZ acknowledges the support of National Natural Science Foundation of China - Young Scientists Fund (grant no.~12504181), Start-up Fund of HKUST(GZ) (grant no.~G0101000221), Guangdong provincial project (grant no.~2024QN11X201) and Guangdong Basic and Applied Basic Research Foundation (grant no.~2026A1515010965).
 JGL acknowledges the support of the National Natural Science Foundation of China under grant nos.
 12404568.

 \widetext